Theskyspace/Graphide/README.md

 # Graphide
-Investigatory project for class 12 Computer science student.
+Online graph plotting system part of Investigatory project for class 12 Computer science student.
 Using the concept Django requests ,JS rendering , Matplotlib etc.

 # What it does?
 It takes complex mathematical equations and visualizes them in the form of graphs for visual learning.